Vivatic is one of the many companies that offer a little extra to the holiday fund via online surveys.

 After a quick signup process to join Vivatic I’m ready to make some cash!
 There are different country sites for Vivatic and they are: the UK, USA, Canada, Ireland, New Zealand and Australia.
 There are 8 tabbed links at the top of the screen that need investigating:

 - Refer a Friend

 I’m a keen writer (plus I noticed they are paying up to £10 for approved articles) so I click the writing jobs link first.
 I soon notice that I can’t do the writing jobs – I’m not approved yet!
-To get approved I must first “quality” by completing 50 micro jobs first!
+To get approved I must first “qualify” by completing 50 micro jobs first.

-So 50 micro jobs before I can apply for the “proper jobs” – Fair enough you might think!
+So 50 micro jobs before I can apply for the “proper jobs” – fair enough I guess.

 Vivatic Micro Jobs

 For each task I was given a search term to use and a website to lookout for in the top 100 search results.

 I spent far too much time (15 mins) searching the first 10 pages of google.uk looking for websites that were not there for the 3 x £0.04 tasks that’s less than £0.60 an hour even if I was able to complete and get paid – which I wasn’t.